IBM/universal-connectors/filter-plugin/logstash-filter-mysql-azure-guardium/README.md

 1. On the collector, go to Setup > Tools and Views > Configure Universal Connector.
 2. Before you upload the universal connector, enable the connector if it is disabled.
 3. Click Upload File and select the offline [guardium_logstash-offline-plugins-azure-mysql.zip](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-mysql-azure-guardium/AzureMySQLOverAzureEventHub/guardium_logstash-offline-plugins-azure-mysql.zip) plug-in.
 After it is uploaded, click OK.

+    **Note**: You do not need to upload the Azure MySQL plug-in .zip file for Guardium Data Protection v12p20 or later, v11.0p550 or later, and v11.0p491 or later.

 4. Click the Plus sign to open the Connector Configuration dialog box.
 5. Type a name in the Connector name field.
 6. Update the input section to add the details from [azure_mysql.conf](azure_mysql.conf) file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.